dtburk/mortality-and-confounders-data/README.md

 This repository contains R code to download country-level data on confounders to be used in analysis of excess mortality during the COVID19 pandemic.

+The file "countrylist.csv" lists the countries to be included in our analysis.

 The folder "scripts_that_download_data" contains RMarkdown files with code to download the following data: